Unrealized Projects 1930-1934

 DESPERATE (1931/32)

 The heroine is a confused soul named Erik Chandler.
-Her father (Sloane) is an American diplomat living in Paris; he is divorced from her mother (Erika), who was the daughter of the Norwegian ambassador to the Russian Imperial Court.
-As the story begins, Erik is going home to be with her mother on her eighteenth birthday.Her father delays her departure and her distraught mother – believing she has been deserted.She jumps into the nearest fjord (hanging on just long enough to die in Erik's arms).
+Her father (Sloane) is an American diplomat living in Paris; divorced from her mother (Erika), who was the daughter of the Norwegian ambassador to the Russian Imperial Court.
+As the story begins, Erik is going home to be with her mother on her eighteenth birthday.
+Her father delays her departure and her distraught mother, believing she has been deserted, jumps into the nearest fjord (hanging on just long enough to die in Erik's arms).

 A vengeful Erik begins her reckless adult life.
 She is beautiful, polished, arrogant, wild and now irrevocably estranged from her father.
 When her companion, Toto, is killed in a club in Harlem, Erik disguises herself as a boy to avert a scandal and leaves town.

-Than the great wheel she operates with such superb dexterity.
-Each woman feels there is some unfathomable mystery in this beautiful, pale, Shelley-like boy – that no one can move to talk.
-They think her eyes rarely leave the game, has never been seen to smile and is indifferent and disinterested in the life round him.
+A scripted montage shows Erik transforming herself into a boy, and winds up in a swank gambling club in Mexico City, dressed in perfect evening clothes, her hair brushed straight back, her face a mask.
+She is a subject of interest among the feminine gamblers.
+Each woman feels there is some unfathomable mystery in this beautiful, pale, Shelley-like boy that no one can move to talk.
+Her eyes rarely leave the game, she has never been seen to smile and is indifferent to the others around him.
 Everyone wonders about him but her luck has changed.

 “Once I was afraid to be alone with myself, now I no longer have that fear – and I am not lonely – ever”, Erik says.

-She is last seen in Wyoming as a “pretty new cowboy,” able to tame wild horses and men.
-Old wounds heal after an old lover reappears.
-Erik wins a dramatic life-and-death struggle at the rodeo with the fiercest black stallion this side of the Mississippi.
+She is last seen in Wyoming as a “pretty new cowboy” able to tame wild horses and men.
+An old lover reappears, and Erik wins a dramatic life-and-death struggle at the rodeo with the fiercest black stallion this side of the Mississippi.
+Irving Thalberg turned Desperate down.
+He thought it sounded too uncommercial and preferred to do Luigi Pirandello's play As You Desire Me with Garbo next.

-SOURCE: Karen Swenson – A LIFE APART
+SOURCE: Karen Swenson – A Life Apart

 THE STORY OF GEORGE SAND (1931)

-The story of George Sand, the nineteenth-century French novelist.
-She was a brilliant, provocative writer, Sand (in real life a member of the French aristocracy) would be remembered for her bohemian lifestyle, fondness for cigars and masculine attire.
+Mercedes suggested to Thalberg another film idea for Greta….The Story of George Sand, the nineteenth-century French novelist, a brilliant, provocative writer.
+Sand, in real life a member of the French aristocracy, would be remembered for her bohemian lifestyle, fondness for cigars and masculine attire.
+George Sand also had a series of scandalous affairs, most notably with poet Alfred de Musset and composer Frédéric Chopin.

 ALTERNATIVE TITLE: George Sand